qdrant/landing_page/qdrant-landing/content/documentation/collections.md

 * Euclidean distance: `Euclid` - https://en.wikipedia.org/wiki/Euclidean_distance

 In addition to metrics and vector size, each collection uses its own set of parameters that controls collection optimization, index construction, and vacuum.
-These settings can be changed at any time by a suitable request.
+These settings can be changed at any time by a corresponding request.

 ### Create collection